makersacademy/airport_challenge/README.md

 maximum capacity is 20).
 After this I needed to refactor the code as a few of the tests now broke as the initialize method wasn't able to receive an argument.

+Currently working on 5)
+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy
+Process: adding a new test which checks the weather, and using a mock to make it return 'stormy' for the purposes of running this test.
+Then expecting an error when trying to take off.
+This broke some of the earlier tests so needed to fix those by adding stubs/mocks.
+I was able to fix them but cannot figure out why this test does not pass and now I am running out of time!

 Instructions
 ---------